SolaceDev/maas-docs-online/docs/group_concepts/gc_dmr.rst

 - Giga
 - Tera

-The messaging service created by PubSub+ Cloud is DMR enabled.
 A DMR cluster is automatically configured on the PubSub+ Broker and enabled within the message VPN.
 The password for cluster communication is stored in PubSub+ Cloud and available from the **Status** tab on the service details page, along with all other relevant DMR cluster information.